Alexei Nikolaevich, Tsarevich of Russia: Sainthood

 The Romanov family had been canonized as holy martyrs in 1981 by the Russian Orthodox Church Abroad, which had developed among emigres after the Russian Revolution and the World Wars.
 After the decline of the Soviet Union, the government of Russia agreed with the Russian Orthodox Church to have the bodies of Tsar Nicholas II, Tsarina Alexandra, and three of their daughters (which were found at the execution site) interred at St. Peter and Paul Cathedral in St. Petersburg on 17 July 1998, eighty years after they were executed.
 In 2000, Alexei and his family were canonized as passion bearers by the Russian Orthodox Church.

-As noted, the remains of Alexei and Maria's (or Anastasia’s) bodies were found in 2008.
+As noted, the remains of Alexei and one of his sisters' bodies were found in 2008.
 As of 2015, Alexei's remains had not yet been interred with the rest of his family, as the Russian Orthodox Church has requested more DNA testing to ensure that his identity was confirmed.